MichaelNeas/laboratory/interviews/README.md

 - 3 arrays, all n items long, each ith element of each array corresponds to 1 product, how many duplicate products are there?
 - Find the retain cycle, weak refs with force unwraps

+08/28/20

+- You have an array of sorted arrays, write and algie to find the existence of an Int within the matrix

+09/02/20

+- Async NodeJS requests, map, reduce, filter to get an expected output

+10/15/20

+- Color points on a map in JS

 ### Lee's Algie Questions

 -  Consider a 5x5 chess board where each side has a king and a queen available.
 Your task is to determine, given input positions only, can white mate within three moves.